 The Tangelo Park Program offers a positive replica for other communities.
 From its inception, the Rosen Foundation’s Scholarship endowment has provided the opportunity for educational achievement.
 Identifying and investing in effective programs is a winning strategy.
 As Tangelo Park has developed its program, results show that assistance to high-risk families can yield a long-term return on investment through lower crime rates and educational gains.

-Professor Lance Lochner of the University of Western Ontario completed a comprehensive economic impact study of the program estimating that the approximate return on investment to society for the approximately nine million dollars invested in Tangelo is seven to one.
+Professor Lance Lochner of the University of Western Ontario completed a comprehensive economic impact study of the program estimating that the approximate return on investment to society for the approximately ten million dollars invested in Tangelo is seven to one.